 Now imagine eating when hungry, making a healthy meal you actually want to eat, and doing this all in your own kitchen.
-Instead of the typical 5 to 10 minute lunch students have in traditional high school setting, a student enrolled in Arizona online high school can take the time to enjoy a nutritious lunch that will benefit their academic performance.
+Instead of the typical 5 to 10-minute lunch students have in a traditional high school setting, a student enrolled in Arizona online high school can take the time to enjoy a nutritious lunch that will benefit their academic performance.

 In a 2017 study, nutritionists studied the importance of the amount of time a student has for their lunch.
 When students had more than 25 minutes to eat their lunch, they finished significantly more of their entrees, vegetables, and milk than students who had less than 20 minutes to eat.
-This shows how important it is to set up healthy eating habits for students.
-In a school from home setting, a student can do just that.
+This shows how important it is to set up healthy eating habits for students to be successful at home.
+In a school from a home setting, a student can do just that.
 Whether a student wants to have a set schedule for their day or go more with the flow of each day, healthy eating habits can be made a priority every day.

 Brain Food for Brain Power